GSA/10x/_pages/the-10x-process.md

 <h2 class="docs-h2">Project ownership</h2>

 10x sits in the Technology Transformation Service (TTS) at GSA, and TTS manages the Digital Services Fund.
 That means that all 10x projects, regardless of where they originated, are owned by TTS.
+If your idea is funded, a member of the 10x team will serve as project sponsor for your idea to shepherd the project to success.
 Your TTS Sponsor will be someone who believes in your idea and will serve as the product manager to shepherd the project to success.
 Your role will be that of a subject matter expert and you can be involved in the process as much or as little as you are able.
-TTS has expertise in product ownership and will be the default home of any deliverables or outcomes of your project; however, our team will advocate for any project deliverables to live in the most logical place.
+TTS will be the default home of any deliverables or outcomes of your project; however, our team will advocate for any project deliverables to live in the most logical place.

-You do not need a sponsor to submit an idea to 10x.
-If your project is accepted for funding, we will connect you with a sponsor.